portlandcodeschool/primer/_posts/2014-07-19-beginning_html_and_css.markdown

 The Box Model
 --------------

 Every element of a web page exists within an invisible box.
 This box is demarcated by a border.
 That border can be invisible (if it has `border-width` 0, for example), but it's always there.

 ![box_model_from_chrome_devtools]({{ site.url }}/images/box_model.png)

 ### Margin and Padding

 Every box has **padding** on the inside, surrounding its content but within its border, and a **margin** surrounding its border on the outside.

-Since `padding` tells the browser the amount of space to preserve *inside* a box (between content and border), the padding between two elements is, loosely speaking, "additive":
-10px of padding on two adjacent boxes will result in 20px of space between their content (assuming no visible border or margin).
+Since `padding` tells the browser the amount of space to preserve *inside* a box (between content and border), the padding between any two elements is, loosely speaking, "additive": 10px of padding on two adjacent boxes will result in 20px of space between their content (assuming no visible border or margin).

-By contrast, `margin` specifies the amount of space to preserve *around* a box, and (although also additive), will be collapsed between two adjacent elements of the same type.
+By contrast, `margin` specifies the amount of space to preserve *around* a box, which will usually be collapsed between two adjacent elements of the same type.
 A 10px margin on adjacent boxes produces a 10px space between their borders, not 20px.

 Chrome Developer Tools